3. DIAGNOSIS

 There is no consistent evidence that routine urinary tract imaging is useful in the evaluation or management of LUTS. | 3 |

-There is no consistent evidence that BWT/DWT measurement is useful in the management of OAB. | 3 |
+There is no consistent evidence that BWT/DWT measurement is useful in the management of OAB or female BOO. | 3 |

 Recommendation | Strength rating |

-Do not routinely carry out imaging of the upper urinary tract or lower urinary tract as part of the assessment of LUTS. | Strong |
+Do not routinely carry out imaging of the upper or lower urinary tract (apart from post-void residual estimation) as part of the initial assessment of female LUTS. | Strong |

 3.9.
-Urinary biomarkers and microbiome
+Urinary Biomarkers and Microbiota

 Interest in the role of urinary biomarkers for the diagnosis of LUT dysfunction has increased in recent years.
 Nerve growth factor (NGF), brain derived neurotrophic factor (BDNF), prostaglandin E2, adenosin triphosphate (ATP) and purinergic receptors (P2X) in bladder tissue have been studied as biomarkers for OAB.
 Serum beta natriuretic peptide (BNP), urinary 6-sulfaoxymelatonin and C-reactive protein (CRP), melatonin, vasopressin levels have been studied in relation to nocturia.
-For SUI, urinary IL 12-70, urinary (uNGF) N-telopeptide of type I collagen (NTx) and urinary microbiota have been studied.
-Currently, studies investigating urinary biomarkers are methodologically limited often due to failing to control for confounding variables and results are conflicting [111].
+Regarding BOO, currently, there are no validated biomarkers for female BOO available but one SR has suggested that NGF levels are elevated in women with BOO when compared with normal controls [107].

 Another area of discovery is the role of urinary microbiota in identifying and differentiating various types of UI and other LUT disease in women.
 A SR described studies showing differences in the types and relative proportions of bacteria such as Lactobacillus, Gardnerella, and Atopobium vaginae, among women with different types of UI compared with healthy controls.
 Urinary microbiota has also been shown to differ depending on women’s response to anticholinergic treatment response [109].
 Further research is needed before the place of urine microbiota assessment in the clinical pathway for women with LUTS is fully defined.

-Further information on the diagnostic efficacy of biomarkers in OAB can be found in Section 4.1.3.
+Further information on the diagnostic efficacy of biomarkers in OAB can be found in Section 4.1.3.4.

 3.9.1.
 Summary of evidence and recommendation for urinary biomarkers